Share this Article

 It’s possible that sellers might want a sole broker for privacy reasons but Frederick Peters, CEO of Warburg Realty, says he strongly advises clients against this, saying that’s a recipe for possibly leaving “substantial amounts of money on the table.”
 Peters says he’d always prefer to sign a confidentiality agreement rather than limit the pool of possible buyers by ruling out co-broking.

-As a seller, you should also be wary of trying to reduce the commission for your agent.
+As a seller, you should also be aware of the impact of reducing the commission for your agent.

 You Might Also Like